 - 1. gain an historical overview of the major languages and cultures in the US; - 2. display a firm understanding of the political forces affecting US language practices and educational policies; - 3. demonstrate knowledge of the relevant theories and practices in educating the US language minorities; - 4. explain and discuss different types of bilingual programs and the effects of the various programs on majority and minority populations; - 5. apply research results to planning of dual language education for both minority and majority population; - 6. broaden perspectives in the history, language, and cultural heritage that the bilingual/bicultural individual brings to the school system.

 Course Evaluation:

-Midterm essays: 33% Short paper: 33% Participation: 33%
+Legislation essay: 33% Future of bilingual education essay 33% Participation on Bb 33%